Canonical URLs: A Beginner's Guide to Canonical Tags

 split screen showing an article and its HTML code, highlighting "Alternate URL" and "Canonical Tag" with arrows

-Typically, canonical tags point from an alternate page to the preferred page.
+Typically, a canonical tag on an alternate page points from the alternate version to the preferred page:

 an illustration of canonical tag pointing from an alternate page to a preferred one